FAQs for students and parents

 Do I have to be Catholic to come to Aquinas?

-No, we welcome applications from all faiths and no faith.
-Check our Admissions page for further
+We welcome applications from all faiths and no faith.
+Check our Admissions page for further information.

 I’m Catholic, do I have to produce proof?

-Catholic applicants who do not attend a Catholic Secondary School will need to submit proof of
+Catholic applicants who do not attend a Catholic Secondary School may be asked to produce proof of baptism.

 How do I apply?